Best powered speakers for 2023

 The upshot: they sound amazing.

+I love the signature combo of a rigid aluminum woofer with the highly responsive air motion transformer (AMT) tweeter on the Kanto TUK speakers.
 AMT "tweeters" are prized for their fidelity and ability to produce a wide soundstage, and that's something I really want when I'm listening to vinyl.
 When I hooked them up at home, they even revealed a fair amount of subtle detail in favorite recordings I'd listened to numerous times before.

 A good pair of powered stereo speakers can let you connect all of your music sources, and save tons of space.